nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inferencing-container-cloudformation/index.md

 You will need to pass the `ImageUrl` parameter so that the stack launches the container image URI that you just uploaded to Amazon ECR.
 This will be handled later when we deploy the parent stack.

+In the `ContainerDefinitions[0].LinuxParameters` section you will see that the task definition is mounting the `/dev/neuron0` device from the host into the container.
+This is what gives the Neuron SDK inside the container the ability to utilize the underlying hardware acceleration.
+Extremely large `inf2` instances have multiple `neuron*` devices that need to be mounted into the container.

 The template creates a `AWS::SecretsManager::Secret` resource as the secret token used to protect the Jupyter notebook from unauthorized access.
 You will see this token passed in as a `Secret` in the task definition body.

 The `MyIp` parameter can be customized to limit which IP addresses are allowed to access the JupyterLab.